Instance Segmentation

 Instance segmentation sample with per-object masks, bboxes, and labels

 The hard part is not the augmentations themselves.
-The hard part is keeping the targets aligned: mask plane N must stay tied to bbox N and to the keypoints of object N across cropping, mixing, and filtering.
+The hard part is keeping the targets aligned: mask plane N must stay tied to bbox N, bbox label fields for object N, keypoints for object N, and keypoint label fields for object N across cropping, mixing, and filtering.
 Get this wrong silently and your model trains on shuffled targets.

 What you give up if you don't bind instances

-If you pass masks, bboxes, and keypoints as three independent arrays — the historical Albumentations API — they are filtered independently.
-A RandomCrop that pushes one object below the visibility threshold removes only that bbox row.
-The corresponding mask plane and keypoints stay behind, attached to the next object in the array.
+If you pass masks or object keypoint groups separately from bboxes, they can drift apart during filtering.
+Bbox label fields declared through BboxParams.label_fields stay synchronized with the filtered bbox rows, but independent masks and per-object keypoint groups do not.
+A RandomCrop that pushes one object below the visibility threshold removes that bbox row and its bbox label fields; the corresponding mask plane or keypoint group can stay behind, attached to the next object in the array.
 The bug is silent.
 It surfaces months later as "the model is bad at small objects" or "pose collapses on the edge of the frame".

 Without instance_binding masks drift to wrong objects after a crop; with binding alignment is preserved

 Compose(instance_binding=[...]) fixes this by routing every per-instance target through the bbox processor.
-When an instance is dropped, its mask, bbox, and keypoints are dropped together.
-When it survives, all three move together.
+When an instance is dropped, its mask, bbox, bbox label fields, keypoints, and keypoint label fields are dropped together.
+When it survives, all bound targets move together.
 The output is repacked in the same per-object shape you fed in — out["instances"] is a list of dicts, one per surviving object.

 You stop hand-rolling per-object index tracking.
 Mosaic, CopyAndPaste, crops, and filters compose without alignment bugs.